robertmuth/Cwerg/FrontEndDocs/ast.md

 ### ExprIs (is)
-Test actual expression type
+Test actual expression (run-time) type

-    Typically used when `expr` is a tagged sum type.
+    Typically used when `expr` is a tagged union type.
+    Otherwise, the node can be constant folded.

+    `type` can be a tagged union itself.

 Fields: